-If you’re looking for the experience of building a home with custom options but want to capture the time and cost savings of a manufactured house, consider a floorplan from Adventure Homes—a subsidiary of Clayton Homes.
+If you’re looking for the experience of building a home with custom options but want to capture the time and cost savings of a manufactured house, consider a floor plan from Adventure Homes.

-The company is focused on helping customers choose from a catalog of options for everything from siding color to appliance finishes.
-The variety in HUD manufactured houses is not impressive in itself, as there are just two lines: the Nevada series and Mojave series.
+The company focuses on helping customers choose from a catalog of options for everything from siding color to cabinet finishes.
+The variety in HUD lines includes the Nevada series and Mojave series.

-Within each, however, are more than a dozen different floorplans and each of them can be customized with a suite of options available from Adventure Homes.
-The end result is a home that is unique to you—and stylish at that.
-Adventure Homes was awarded the MHI Interior Design Award in 2020.
+The Nevada series features 10 floor plan options while Mojave has a suite of options available from Adventure Homes.
+The result is a home that is unique to you—and stylish at that.
+Adventure Homes was awarded the MHI Interior Design Award in 2021.

 While a mobile home retailer is often instrumental in assisting buyers in making selections and executing the order process, you can preview the options on Adventure Home’s website.
-A 40-page catalog details the numerous interior customization options available, while a separate décor colors booklet gives the buyer control over items like countertop selections, backsplash picks, and the shade of shingles for your new home.
+The 40-page catalog details the numerous interior customization options available, including décor colors, countertop selections, backsplash picks, and shingle shades.

 You’ll notice that the standard selections may need some upgrading for a truly residential feel—for instance, a plastic sink bowl is standard for the bathroom.
-But the point is that Adventure Homes empowers the buyer to decide where and how to spend money on upgrades, making this a top pick if you’re shopping for mobile home manufacturers with custom options available.
+But, Adventure Homes empowers the buyer to decide where and how to spend money on upgrades, making this a top pick if you’re shopping for mobile home manufacturers with custom options available.

 With a down-to-earth approach to homebuying and a variety of single-wide mobile homes that are budget-friendly and practical for first-time homebuyers, there’s no reason to be intimidated by TRU homes.
 This mobile home manufacturer is part of the larger Clayton group of mobile home manufacturers but specializes in streamlined designs and affordable single-wide and double-wide mobile homes for singles, couples, and small families.

-The TRU series of mobile homes starts with the Bliss, a 752-square-foot, single-wide trailer that lives large with two bedrooms and a split floorplan.
+The TRU series of mobile homes begins with Bliss, a 765-square-foot, single-wide trailer with two bedrooms and a split floorplan.
 The Grand is an impressive, super-sized single-wide mobile home that includes four bedrooms and two bathrooms, making it a solid pick for first-time homebuyers with a family.

-TRU manufactures houses that adhere to the federal HUD standards for mobile homes and has placed homes in more than 31 states, meaning it also is a widely available option for the majority of first-time, mobile home shoppers.
+TRU manufactures houses that adhere to the federal HUD standards for mobile homes and has placed homes in 31 states, meaning it also is a widely available option for the majority of first-time mobile home shoppers.

-If you're planning to put your mobile home on a permanent foundation, consider a modular home that is factory-built like a mobile home but lacks a permanent chassis.
-If you don’t intend to move your home, a modular house can offer more floorplan possibilities and may even appreciate in a comparable way to conventional stick-built homes.
+If you are planning to put your manufactured home on a permanent foundation, consider a modular home.
+A modular home is factory-built like a mobile home but lacks a permanent chassis, which is a great option if you do not intend to move your home and allows for more floor plan possibilities during the buying process.

 How We Chose the Best Mobile Home Manufacturers

-To find the best mobile home manufacturers, we sorted through more than a dozen manufacturer websites, including subsidiaries of larger conglomerate manufacturers—like Champion Home Builders, Cavco, and Clayton.
-We assessed availability and floorplans using geographic locations in the Eastern, Southern, and Western regions of the United States to compare the variety of homes available.
+To find the best-manufactured homes we sorted through more than a dozen manufacturer websites, including subsidiaries of larger conglomerate manufacturers—like Champion Home Builders, Cavco, and Clayton.
+We assessed the availability and floor plans using geographic locations in the Eastern, Southern, and Western regions of the United States to compare the variety of homes available.

 What Are Mobile Home Manufacturers?